varnits/Trendz-Prototype/README.md

 The code is written in nodejs and hosted as a lambda function which makes it completely serverless, and the intents from the alexa skill are mapped to the functions present in this nodejs file.

+I have attached a sample video of the prototype along with the zip folder of the code in which trendz skill is being called from  echo dot and the skill is sending display cards to my alexa account and can be seen on alexa app as well as alexa.amazon.com webpage.

 Further Improvements Required-

 * Account Linking with Myntra to enable users to place orders from skill, This can be achieved by the account linking card which takes the   required credentials from the users and sends it for verification.